 Heck, but for our capacity to improve, women wouldn’t even have access to birth control, and would be living as second class citizens with limited prospects, legally unable to own property and haunted by a terrifying likelihood of dying in childbirth.

-Think of the problems you don’t think about because you don’t have them like your ancestors did.
+Consider all the problems you don’t think about because you don’t have them like your ancestors did.
 Everybody’s teeth used to rot out of their heads by middle age.
 You don’t have gout, scurvy, or a goiter.
 It was quite recently that doctors couldn’t do much about anything that bid fair to kill you – it wasn’t really that long ago that a microbial theory of disease was still in the future, and the most technologically advanced diagnostic tool around was a primitive sort of ear horn not quite good enough yet to be called a stethoscope.

 Do you even know how household sewage used to get handled, and how much better we do it now?
 Hint: have you ever worried about cholera and dysentery?
 Have you ever walked down the street and noticed a bright yellow QUARANTINE warning nailed to your neighbour’s door?
 Known anybody in an iron lung?
 Look around – the garbage is collected, the snow gets ploughed, and the whole town doesn’t reek of horse excrement.
 It used to, you know.
 Horsepower literally was horse power, and those things are lovely at the Kentucky Derby, less so as they crowd the street on a hot Summer day.
 Draft animals keeling over in the middle of the street, dying in the traces and blocking traffic, used to be a common problem.
 Shovelling up the tons of effluent that used to exit the backsides of the horses that pulled our wagons used to be a civil service job.